 Farrell's sixth novel, Limestone (Random House, 2009), '...provides Farrell with a perfect metaphor for the constant changes we experience as we move through the unchanging pattern of human life: birth, growth, age, death, a sequence as solid as stone, but endlessly variable in its details.'
 (New Zealand Herald, 30 March 2009) David Hill says, 'Farrell writes richly, sensuously.
 She adds things in, rather than leaving things out...the plot is springy and inventive, characters are engaging (or engagingly repellent), language is witty, chatty, and flecked with that characteristic Fiona Farrell subversive mischief.'
 (New Zealand Herald, 13 May 2009)

-Fiona Farrell was a finalist in the 2010 New Zealand Post Book Awards in the Fiction category for her novel, Limestone (Random House, 2009).
-Farrell will take up the 2011 Robert Burns Fellowship.
+Fiona Farrell was a finalist in the 2010 New Zealand Book Awards in the Fiction category for her novel, Limestone (Random House, 2009).
+Farrell was the 2011 Robert Burns Fellow.
 She was interviewed by Iain Sharp in the anthology, Words Chosen Carefully, edited by Siobhan Harvey (Cape Catley Ltd, 2010).

 Fiona Farrell lives on Banks Peninsula.

 - ‘Our trip to Takaka', in Best New Zealand Poems 2003